pcafrica/advanced_programming_2023-2024/lectures/01-intro_unix.md

 # Redirection, pipelines and filters

 We can add operators between commands in order to chain them together.
-- The pipe operator `|`, forwards the output of one command to another. *E.g.*, `cat /etc/passwd | grep user` checks system information about "user".
+- The pipe operator `|`, forwards the output of one command to another.
+E.g., `cat /etc/passwd | grep my_username` checks system information about "my_username".
-- The redirect operator `>` sends the standard output of one command to a file. *E.g.*, `ls > files-in-this-folder.txt` saves a file with the list of files.
+- The redirect operator `>` sends the standard output of one command to a file.
+E.g., `ls > files-in-this-folder.txt` saves a file with the list of files.
 - The append operator `>>` appends the output of one command to a file.
 - The operator `&>` sends the standard output and the standard error to file.
 - `&&`  pipe is activated only if the return status of the first command is 0.
-It is used to chain commands together: *e.g.*, `sudo apt update && sudo apt upgrade`
+It is used to chain commands together: e.g., `sudo apt update && sudo apt upgrade`
 - `||` pipe is activated only if the return status of first command is different from 0.
 - `;` is a way to execute to commands regardless of the output status.
 - `$?` is a variable containing the output status of the last command.